 Sales of substantial amounts of our common stock in the public market following this offering, or the perception that these sales could occur, could cause the market price of our common stock to decline.
 These sales, or the possibility that these sales may occur, also might make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.
-Immediately after this offering, Leonardo S.p.A. through US Holding will own 78.0% of our outstanding common stock (or 74.7% if the underwriters exercise their option to purchase additional shares in full).
+Immediately after this offering, Leonardo S.p.A. through US Holding will own % of our outstanding common stock (or % if the underwriters exercise their option to purchase additional shares in full).

-As of March 22, 2021, we have 145,000,000 outstanding shares of common stock.
+As of February 26, 2021, we have 145,000,000 outstanding shares of common stock.
 All of the shares sold pursuant to this offering will be immediately tradable without restriction under the Securities Act of 1933, as amended (the "Securities Act,"), except for any shares held by "affiliates," as that term is defined in Rule 144 under the Securities Act, or "Rule 144."
-The remaining shares of common stock outstanding as of March 22, 2021 will be restricted securities within the meaning of Rule 144, but will be eligible for resale subject, in certain cases, to applicable volume, manner of sale, holding period and other limitations of Rule 144 subject to the terms of the lock-up agreements described below.
+The remaining shares of common stock outstanding as of February 26, 2021 will be restricted securities within the meaning of Rule 144, but will be eligible for resale subject, in certain cases, to applicable volume, manner of sale, holding period and other limitations of Rule 144 subject to the terms of the lock-up agreements described below.

-Upon or prior to the closing of this offering, we intend to file a registration statement on Form S-8 under the Securities Act to register the shares of common stock to be issued under our equity compensation plans and, as a result, these shares and all shares of common stock acquired upon exercise of any stock options granted under our plans will also be freely tradable under the Securities Act, subject to the terms of the lock-up agreements, unless purchased by our affiliates.
-As of March 22, 2021, 3,511,400 shares of our common stock are reserved for future issuances under our Omnibus Plan adopted in connection with this offering.
+Upon the closing of this offering, we intend to file one or more registration statements on Form S-8 under the Securities Act to register the shares of common stock to be issued under our equity compensation plans and, as a result, all shares of common stock acquired upon exercise of stock options granted under our plans will also be freely tradable under the Securities Act, subject to the terms of the lock-up agreements, unless purchased by our affiliates.
+As of February 26, 2021, 3,511,400 shares of our common stock are reserved for future issuances under our Omnibus Plan adopted in connection with this offering.

 In connection with this offering, we, US Holding and all of our directors and executive officers will enter into lock-up agreements under which, subject to certain exceptions, we and they will agree not to dispose of or hedge any of our common stock or securities convertible into or exchangeable for shares of our common stock for a period of 180 days after the date of this prospectus, except with the prior written consent of Goldman Sachs & Co.
-LLC, BofA Securities, Inc. and J.P.
-Morgan Securities LLC.
-Following the expiration of this 180-day lock-up period, approximately 113,100,000 shares of our common stock (or 108,315,000 shares if the underwriters exercise their option to purchase additional shares of common stock from the selling stockholder in full) will be eligible for future sale, subject to the applicable volume, manner of sale, holding period and other limitations of Rule 144.
+LLC.
+Following the expiration of this 180-day lock-up period, approximately shares of our common stock will be eligible for future sale, subject to the applicable volume, manner of sale, holding period and other limitations of Rule 144.
 As resale restrictions end, the market price of our common stock could decline if US Holding sells its shares or is perceived by the market as intending to sell them.
 Goldman Sachs & Co.
-LLC, BofA Securities, Inc. and J.P.
-Morgan Securities LLC may, in their sole discretion and at any time, release all or any portion of the securities subject to lock-up agreements entered into in connection with this offering.
-Furthermore, subject to the expiration or waiver of the lock up agreements, Leonardo S.p.A. and its affiliated entities, including US Holding, will have the right to require us to register shares of common stock for resale in some circumstances pursuant to the registration rights agreement we will enter into with Leonardo S.p.A. and US Holding.
-For a description of the registration rights agreement, see "Certain Relationships and Related-Party Transactions-Relationship with Leonardo S.p.A.
+LLC may, in its sole discretion and at any time, release all or any portion of the securities subject to lock-up agreements entered into in connection with this offering.
+Furthermore, subject to the expiration or waiver of the lock up agreements, Leonardo S.p.A. and its affiliated entities, including US Holding, will have the right to require us to register shares of common stock for resale in some circumstances pursuant to the registration rights agreement we will enter into with Leonardo S.p.A.
 Following this Offering-Registration Rights Agreement."